Masaaki-Kato55/Phenoix-Data-Analysis/README.md

-# Phenoix Data Analysis / Dashboard
+# Pheonix Data Analysis / Dashboard

 ## Introduction
 - This project was inspired after reading this [article](https://azpbs.org/horizon/2022/01/arizonas-housing-shortage-is-making-for-higher-home-prices/), which details the severe housing shortage Arizona is currently experiencing.